Balonne

 PROFILE FAQ

-Balonne has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Balonne has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting the region.
-Key projects include Ampol Residual Land Portfolio at 104 Victoria Street, St George; Arrow Energy Surat Gas Project in Queensland; Southern Reef Gas Pipeline; and Queensland New South Wales Interconnector.
-The following details those most relevant:.
+Changes to local infrastructure significantly affect an area's performance.
+One major project has been identified by AreaSearch as potentially impacting the region: Ampol Residual Land Portfolio - 104 Victoria Street, St George.
+Other key projects include Arrow Energy Surat Gas Project in Queensland, Southern Reef in Queensland, and the Queensland New South Wales Interconnector.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.